septentrio-gnss/mosaicHAT/README.md

 Their support email address is <support AT septentrio DOT com> </br>.

 ## mosaicHAT user documentation
+### mosaicHAT Manufacturing and Assembly
+You can use the reference design, layout files from this project and contact your local manufacturing company for producing it.
+Within this project we have used [Eurocircuits](https://www.eurocircuits.com/) who can be quite fast in producing a board  (both PCB and assembly can be done by them).

+#### Elements to provide when manufactring the board
+The following elements are the more important when asking Eurocircuits or a local manufactring company:
+   * Provide PCB layout
+   * Provide Reference design file
+   * Provide the HW manual of the mosaic-X5 which ... // JAMAL to add here
+   * //JAMAL TO ADD MORE THINGS HERE
+   * It is important that you make sure

 ### general interfaces of mosaicHAT
 The board exposes the following interfaces:
 <img src="doc_resources/mosaicHAT_features.png" width="80%">